JuanDiegoMontoya/Fwog/README.md

     - Type wrappers with move semantics and no copyability
     - Strongly-typed enums instead of defines
   - Reduce or remove global state (by requiring render passes and pipelines)
-  - Sane vertex specification (using vertex format)
+  - Sane vertex specification (using vertex format + separate vertex buffer binding)
-  - Automatic object cleanup (RAII)
+  - Automatic object cleanup with RAII
   - Use C++ standard library features like std::span or std::vector instead of raw pointers
 - Ease of use
   - Easier to create and track objects